 U.S. Embassy Stockholm, Sweden - STK

 Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Stockholm, Sweden.
-Please note that interviews for applicants residing in Sweden, Denmark and Norway are conducted in Stockholm.

 Step 1: Register your appointment online